 The 7 Step System is a systematic, step-by-step, proven method of reducing your pain, fixing your shin splints properly, and then making your shins and lower legs so strong and stable you'll never worry about shin pain again.

-Visit the information page to find out more, or watch the shin splints presentation to see how to fix your shin splints once and for all and get back to pain free running quickly and safely.
+Visit the information page to find out more, or watch the shin splints video presentation to see how to fix your shin splints once and for all and get back to pain free running quickly and safely.